Sports betting is not yet legal in Connecticut, but it could be in the near future.

 Sports betting certainly has support in the state, with each legislative session having seen multiple hearings on the topic.
 Various stakeholders, including those representing the tribes, commercial interests, and the professional sports leagues, have given testimony at these hearings in order to help inform legislators.

-Given the time needed to finalize regulations after any sports betting legislation is passed, it is unlikely sports betting will launch in Connecticut until 2021 at the earliest, and perhaps not until 2022.
+Given the time needed to finalize regulations after legislation is passed, the timeline for Connecticut sports betting is most likely fall of 2021 at the earliest, and perhaps not until 2022.

 Connecticut is like many other states in that it permits certain kinds of gambling though it’s fairly restrictive when it comes to casino gambling.